xerc/mac-install-guide/ruby/index.md

 ## Installation steps

-Here are steps to install Ruby.
+Here are steps to install Ruby (details in this complete guide).
 - prepare your Mac
-- install Homebrew or a software version manager _(see below to choose)_
+- install Homebrew or a software version manager
 - install Ruby
 - update `$PATH` settings in the `.zshrc` file if necessary